- Cystic acne is an inflammatory skin condition that usually requires treatment by a dermatologist

 Medications

-Other medications that list acne among their side effects include lithium for bipolar disorder and other psychiatric disorders, and bromides, which help treat epilepsy, among other conditions.
+Other medications that list acne among their side effects include lithium for bipolar disorder and bromides, which help treat epilepsy.

 Best Cystic Acne Treatments